 Another thing that defines a good reader is the amount of information they remember from the material they go through.
 Whether it’s basic information about the action taking place in the book, character names, or even more specific details like the timeline of the action, a good reader will remember more than the average person after finishing a book.

 As I mentioned above, a good reader will catch on to a lot more details than the average reader.
 Not only that, but she will also remember a lot of that subtext, writing style and metaphors from a book.

 On top of being a great pass-time activity and a healthy habit, people also learn a lot through reading.
 And I am not referring just to the basic information we get from books, I am also referring to life lessons.

 Reading a book with an interesting storyline about some real or fictional character who goes through experiences we couldn’t have imagined can give us really powerful insights into the lives of others.

-Whether the lesson is to always value each day spent with the people we love (Bridge to Terabithia), or the power of resilience (The Glass Castle), pretty much all books teach us really important things.
+Whether the lesson is to always value each day spent with the people we love, or the power of resilience, pretty much all books teach us really important things.

 What sets the good readers apart is their ability to identify, understand and later even apply the lessons they get from books to their own experiences.

 Identifying similar situations and being able to make the connections and apply this knowledge gathered through reading is a sign of great intelligence.

 5. Notices and appreciates good writing

 Another big difference between an experienced, good reader and the average person is the level at which the former can understand and appreciate the author’s talent and writing style.